 Fr.
-Gary Thomas si the subject of the book, The Rite, and the 2011 movie of the same name. he is the pastor of Sacred heart Church in 'Saratoga, CA and the Exorcist for the Diocese of San Jose.
+Gary Thomas is the subject of the book, The Rite, and the 2011 movie of the same name.
+He is the pastor of Sacred heart Church in Saratoga, CA and the Exorcist for the Diocese of San Jose.